 During the regular Fall and Spring semesters, if students choose to withdraw from the University during the first five weeks of the semester, there will be a refund of tuition, room and meals (if applicable) and some fees.
-The refund percentage used in the calculation is based on the date of withdrawal entered by the student in the S.C.O.T.S. system in accordance with PA Board of Governor's Policy 1983-19-A. Refunds for students who withdraw from special start and end date terms will be calculated according to the Tuition Refund and Account Adjustment Schedule Special Start and End Date Classes.*
+The refund percentage used in the calculation is based on the date of withdrawal entered by the student in the student self-service system in accordance with PA Board of Governor's Policy 1983-19-A.

 Please refer to our Billing Information for more.